Plant-planter/Plant-planter-2021/README.md

     0) <Header> above with app name and nav
     1) <canvas> for chart and script tag w/ link to install
     2) Displays when you should plant and harvest
+    3) ideal pH range
-    3) Ability to change data to show?
+    4) Ability to change data to show?

     -JS
     1) Timeline Chart